Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Tuple is not mutable it can be hashed eg. key for dictionaries.
 On the other hand, lists are mutable.

 ---

+## 31. What is the // operator?
+What is its use?

+> The // is a Floor Divisionoperator used for dividing two operands with the result as quotient displaying digits before the decimal point.
+For instance, 10//5 = 2 and 10.0//5.0 = 2.0.

+---